Convict Cichlid Care – A Complete Guide

 How To Breed

-When it comes to breeding convict cichlids it can be summed with a simple statement – convict cichlids are prolific, making this fish incredibly easy to breed.
+When it comes to breeding convict cichlids it is summed with a simple statement – convict cichlids are prolific, making this fish incredibly easy to breed.
 There are just a few breeding tips to keep in mind.
 You can also check out this video by Blake’s Aquatics if you prefer a video explanation.

 For starters, the water should be around 84 degrees.
 So, keep an eye on the temperature to make sure it’s conducive to breeding.